rehierl/html-outliner-spec/issue-associations-summary.md

 <body>
 ```

-In this example, the non-element text node `Hello world!` has the body element
+In this example, the non-element text node `'Hello world!'` has the body element
 as its parent element.
 This sectioning root element will always be the top-most
 element of a document and, as such, can itself never be associated with any outer
 parent section.
 And because of that, this step will never associate this text node